Why Are My Magnolia Leaves Curling?

 Herbicides

-Herbicides are designed to kill weeds, but they can also kill a cultural plant.
+Herbicides are designed to kill weeds but can also kill a cultural plant.
 These chemicals are usually used to clear the lawn of weeds.

-Depending on the amount and composition of the chemical, the damage will vary.
+The damage will vary depending on the amount and composition of the chemical.
 One symptom may be curling leaves.
 If the chemical is strong, it may even burn the leaves.

 How to fix it

 To date, there are no effective methods of reversing the effects of herbicides.
-All you can do is wash the magnolia leaves to wash away any residue of the chemical if there is any left.
+All you can do is wash the magnolia leaves to wash away any chemical residue if there is any left.
 After that, water the tree well.

-Next, take proper care of your magnolia tree and it should recover.
+Next, take proper care of your magnolia tree, which should recover.
 The curled leaves will never be the same again, but the new ones will be straight and beautiful.

 Read more: Detailed Guide To Growing Healthy Magnolia Trees